shtakai/Count-Me-Up/README.md

 - The specific wording of the scenarios steps can be changed to suit your needs, but the overall aim of each should remain

 ### Feature: counting votes
-As a BBC television presenter I want to see the counts for candidates within a given time frame so that I can announce the winner of the competition.
+As a television presenter I want to see the counts for candidates within a given time frame so that I can announce the winner of the competition.

 **Scenario: Count Me Up accepts a vote**